Mental Health Facilities Olympia, WA

 Telecare Thurston Mason Crisis Triage

-Telecare Thurston Mason Crisis Triage is a mental health treatment clinic in Olympia, Washington, located at 3285 Ferguson Street Sw, in the 98512 zip code.
+Telecare Thurston Mason Crisis Triage is a mental health treatment center in Olympia, Washington, located at 3285 Ferguson Street Sw, part of the 98512 zip code.
 Telecare Thurston Mason Crisis Triage provides residential treatment.
-Telecare Thurston Mason Crisis Triage provides activity therapy, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Telecare Thurston Mason Crisis Triage also supports people with serious mental illness.
-Additional services provided by Telecare Thurston Mason Crisis Triage consist of family psychoeducation and diet and exercise counseling.
+Telecare Thurston Mason Crisis Triage also offers psychotropic medication, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Telecare Thurston Mason Crisis Triage supports people with serious mental illness.
+Telecare Thurston Mason Crisis Triage also provides diet and exercise counseling and family psychoeducation.

 Emily Program South Sound - 4.5 miles from Olympia, WA

 Emily Program South Sound is a mental health clinic in Lacey, WA, located at 673 Woodland Square Loop Se, Suite 330, in the 98503 zip code.
-Emily Program South Sound provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Emily Program South Sound offers couples/family therapy, dialectical behavior therapy and behavior modification to adults, young adults and children / adolescents.
+Emily Program South Sound provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Emily Program South Sound offers psychotropic medication, individual psychotherapy and behavior modification to young adults, seniors 65 or older and adults.
 Emily Program South Sound also supports patients with eating disorders.
 More services at Emily Program South Sound include family psychoeducation.

 Cascade Mental Healthcare - 18.1 miles from Olympia, WA

 Cascade Mental Healthcare is a mental health center in Centralia, Washington, located at 2428 West Reynolds Avenue, 98531 zip code.
 Cascade Mental Healthcare provides outpatient treatment.
-Cascade Mental Healthcare offers integrated dual diagnosis disorder treatment, group therapy and trauma therapy to adults, children / adolescents and young adults.
-Cascade Mental Healthcare also supports people with PTSD, LGBT and veterans.
-More services available at Cascade Mental Healthcare include integrated primary care services, psychosocial rehabilitation services and assertive community treatment.
+Cascade Mental Healthcare offers dialectical behavior therapy, group therapy and trauma therapy to adults, young adults and children / adolescents.
+Cascade Mental Healthcare also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
+More services available at Cascade Mental Healthcare include integrated primary care services, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Cascade Mental Healthcare - 18.4 miles from Olympia, WA

-Cascade Mental Healthcare Evaluation And Treatment Center is a mental health clinic in Centralia, Washington, located at 3510 Steelhammer Lane, 98531.
-Cascade Mental Healthcare Evaluation And Treatment Center offers telemedicine/telehealth, residential treatment and outpatient treatment.
-Cascade Mental Healthcare Evaluation And Treatment Center provides psychotropic medication, dialectical behavior therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-Cascade Mental Healthcare Evaluation And Treatment Center also supports military families, people with HIV or AIDS and seniors or older adults.
-Some other services provided by Cascade Mental Healthcare Evaluation And Treatment Center include family psychoeducation, illness management and recovery and supported employment.
+Cascade Mental Healthcare is a mental health clinic in Centralia, Washington, located at 3510 Steelhammer Lane, 98531.
+Cascade Mental Healthcare offers hospital inpatient treatment, telemedicine/telehealth and residential treatment.
+Cascade Mental Healthcare provides group therapy, individual psychotherapy and activity therapy to seniors 65 or older, young adults and adults.
+Some other services provided by Cascade Mental Healthcare include housing services, family psychoeducation and education services.

 Tsapowum Chehalis Tribal Behavioral Health - 18.5 miles from Olympia, WA

 Tsapowum Chehalis Tribal Behavioral Health is a mental health facility in Oakville, WA, located at 420 Howanut Road, in the 98568 zip code.
 Tsapowum Chehalis Tribal Behavioral Health provides outpatient treatment.
-Tsapowum Chehalis Tribal Behavioral Health provides integrated dual diagnosis disorder treatment, psychotropic medication and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
+Tsapowum Chehalis Tribal Behavioral Health provides individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
 Tsapowum Chehalis Tribal Behavioral Health also supports people with PTSD and people requiring dual diagnosis treatment.
-Some other services available at Tsapowum Chehalis Tribal Behavioral Health include suicide prevention services, family psychoeducation and case management.
+Some other services available at Tsapowum Chehalis Tribal Behavioral Health include suicide prevention services, case management and family psychoeducation.

 Northwest Resources Ii Inc Shelton - 19.1 miles from Olympia, WA

 Northwest Resources Ii Inc Shelton is one of mental health facilities in Shelton, Washington, located at 235 South 3rd Street, 98584 zip code.
 Northwest Resources Ii Inc Shelton provides outpatient treatment.
-Northwest Resources Ii Inc Shelton provides activity therapy, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Northwest Resources Ii Inc Shelton also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Northwest Resources Ii Inc Shelton include family psychoeducation, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Northwest Resources Ii Inc Shelton provides dialectical behavior therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
+Northwest Resources Ii Inc Shelton also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Northwest Resources Ii Inc Shelton include psychosocial rehabilitation services, family psychoeducation and court-ordered outpatient treatment.

 Community Youth Services Shelton - 19.3 miles from Olympia, WA

 Community Youth Services Shelton is a mental health clinic in Shelton, WA, located at 601 West Franklin Street, Suite G-201, 98584 zip code area.
-Community Youth Services Shelton provides outpatient treatment and telemedicine/telehealth.
-Community Youth Services Shelton offers couples/family therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents and young adults.
-Community Youth Services Shelton also supports LGBT, people with serious mental illness and people with trauma.
-Additional services offered at Community Youth Services Shelton include suicide prevention services, therapeutic foster care and mentoring/peer support/consumer-run services.
+Community Youth Services Shelton provides telemedicine/telehealth and outpatient treatment.
+Community Youth Services Shelton offers psychotropic medication, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents and young adults.
+Community Youth Services Shelton also supports people with trauma, transitional age young adults and people with HIV or AIDS.
+Additional services offered at Community Youth Services Shelton include case management, vocational rehabilitation services and supported housing.

 SPONSORED AD